Leaves of absence

 Upon an employee’s return from a leave of absence without pay, the payroll secretary must submit an OP 255 form to the Bureau of Salary Differentials and Status.

-- PD 6: Application for Leave of Absence for Health Reasons
+- PD 6: Application for Leave of Absence for Health Reasons (for administrative employees)

 Administrative staff may apply for a medical leave for Administrative Employees.
 Administrative staff may apply for a medical leave of absence without pay only when they have exhausted all sick leave and/or annual leave days.
 This application must be completed, signed and submitted to HR Connect for approval.
 Documentation and/or statement of particulars must be submitted with the form.